Event budgeting doesn’t have to be difficult

 How to avoid going over budget

-There are two ways to approach the issue of going over budget.
+There are two ways to approach the issue of going over budget and avoiding event planning mistakes.

 The first way: to cut the quality of some parts of the event.